Workable/javascript/react/README.md

-# Airbnb React/JSX Style Guide
+# Workable React/JSX Style Guide

-*A mostly reasonable approach to React and JSX*
+*Another take on mostly reasonable approach to React and JSX - This guide is an Airbnb fork*

 ## Table of Contents